 If you’d like to know whether a TFSA or RRSP is better for you, see TFSA vs RRSP – Chartered Accountant Toronto Discusses Pros and Cons

-How can I reduce my taxes in Canada?
-Well, consider contributing to a tax free savings account (TFSA).
+To reduce your taxes in Canada, consider contributing to a tax free savings account (TFSA).
 A TFSA is an account in which any investment income earned is not subject to income tax.
 Unlike an RRSP, withdrawals from a TFSA are not taxable.

 Note that contributions made to a TFSA are non-deductible.